Rynnya/hanaru/README.md

 ```
 by default `required_free_space` is 5 GB, which optimal for HDD, but might be low if you running this on SDD (o.o)<br>
 minimal is 1 GB (or 1024), because drogon can left some other stuff in `uploads` folder<br>
-please note that this value cannot be precisely verified, as this will decrease performance, so check runs every minute<br>
+please note that this value cannot be precisely verified, since the value is taken only at the start of the program<br>
-so leave at least around 500 mb above your limit, just in case
+so settings this value to something like 25 GB might be good if this enough, if not - please don't be greedy

 # Compatability
 hanaru uses own JSON structure for `/s/` and `/b/` routes, which will be copied to [Aru][3] later<br>